|Quality & Engineering in Every Lift

 - Application of the lifter to the load including (according to the manufacturer’s instructions) adjustments to the lifter, if any, to adapt it to various sizes and types of loads.

-- Instruction in any special operations or precautions that
+- Instruction in any special operations or precautions that may be required.

 - Recognition of proper load configuration, i.e., preferred operation requires an orderly pattern of stacking.